 The first step of the build was to make the stacked panels for the sides of the boxes.
 Breaking down the 2x6s was relatively quick.

-I sanded each piece to 80 grit to get rid of the bulk of the surface imperfections common to pressure treated pine from a big box retailer and then “jointed” each piece on my table saw, shaving off one side using my miter gauge to get a perpendicular edge and then running it against the rip fence to get the other side parallel.
-It worked decently, and after a long week up glue ups (I’m a bit short on longer clamps.) and a marathon sanding session, all eight panels were ready to go.
+I sanded each piece to 80 grit to get rid of the bulk of the surface imperfections before assembly, and after a long week up glue ups (I’m a bit short on longer clamps.) and a marathon sanding session, all eight panels were ready to go.

-With the hard part done, I cut and sanded 4x4s for the corners, and then put the boxes together with a combination of pocket hole screws and Loctite PL Premium construction adhesive (a great, if messy, glue that holds up outside and works really well with pressure treated wood – I used the same stuff for the paneling).
+With the hard part done, I cut and sanded 4x4s for the corners and then put the boxes together with a combination of pocket hole screws and Loctite PL Premium construction adhesive—a great, if messy, glue that holds up outside and works really well with pressure treated wood.

 The last step of the build was to put together the rims for the plant stand boxes.
 I cut 2x4s to size, mitering the ends at 45 degrees, and then glued them together using a set of shop-made corner clamps.

 We wanted to be able to have the rim of a pot sit underneath and be hidden by the rim of the stand, so I didn’t attach the rims directly to the boxes.
 Instead, I glued four pegs to the bottom of each rim so that they fit snugly down inside each box.
-This allows us to put the rims on over a pot that is bigger than the opening in the rim.
+Even though the opening in each rim only allows for an 8 inch pot, the removable rim allows for a 10 inch pot to fit down inside each box.
 You can see the pegs if you look closely at the pictures of the finished benches below.

 After a final session with the sander, I took the benches out to the front porch to see how they looked in their future home.